Executive Leadership team

 Chair of TrusteesWith over 30 years’ experience in UK education and children’s services, Elaine is an influential figure who has achieved positive change in how regional and national education is delivered, managed and perceived.
 Her career has spanned public, private and third sectors, with her last executive role being at Serco.
 Since leaving her executive roles Elaine has held a portfolio of Board roles including chairing Minerva Education, Chairing the National Children's Bureau, being Non-Executive Director for Acorn Care and Education, Non-Executive Director of Birmingham Children’s Hospital and a Governor at Staffordshire University.

-CHAIR OF THE GENERAL PURPOSES COMMITTEEAlex is an Educational Psychologist with over 30 years’ experience.
+CHAIR OF THE CONTRACT MANAGEMENT AND DELIVERY ASSURANCE COMMITTEEAlex is an Educational Psychologist with over 30 years’ experience.
 The author of various books and texts on parental involvement, reading and behaviour, he also edited the magazine 'Special' for over 10 years.
 Alex is currently the CEO of the Educational Guidance Service which provides educational, psychological, counselling and specialist advice across all sectors of education.
 This includes a sister company 'The Kade Consultancy' who have a team of occupational psychologists specially dedicated to meeting the needs of adults in the workplace and business generally.
 The company works with numerous universities, colleges and schools as well as a variety of companies.
 Alex was instrumental in enabling a major shift to involving parents in education.
 He has previously held senior posts in schools and was a Principal Educational Psychologist in West Yorkshire – and later responsible for all specialist services.

 CHRISTOPHER MARSHALLAfter teaching Chris trained and practised as an educational psychologist in the north east and as principal for an East Midlands LEA.
 He was a university lecturer in education, tutoring a one-year course in ‘remedial education’ as well as supervising research projects.
 Subsequently he was a HMI for 21 years during which he was appointed staff inspector responsible for a team of colleagues whose specialisms were in special educational needs.
 He became the professional head of the Assessment of Performance Unit and later acted as an adviser to the DES on assessment and on parents’ appeals and complaints concerning disagreements with their LEA.